Ballekere: Local governance and amenities

 The village is governed by the village panchayat headed by a Sarpanch (Head of Village) along with Panchayti members who are the elected representatives of the village.
 They are assisted by the local bureaucrats, the PDO and bill collector, who were appointed by the Government of Karnataka.

 The village offers a Government-run primary school up to grade 7.
 Also available is a primary health care centre, located close to the Sri Anjaneya Swami Temple.

-Agriculture & Irrigation
+Agriculture and irrigation

 The main occupation of the people is agriculture, with the main crops being Ragi, Jowar, Groundnut, and Sunflower.
 These low water demanding crops are preferred by the farmers, since the farming practice of the area is rainfed agriculture.

 Presently there is no irrigation available in the village however; a small reservoir is available in close proximity which is rain-dependent.
 There are plans to connect this reservoir with Ayyanakere to assist farmers.
 The area is prone to droughts, as the village is situated geographically in the rain shadow region of the Western Ghats.